Keep your brain occupied: Learn a musical instrument

 We all have our favourites… everything from the classics like Morning Of The Earth, to some of Jamie O’Brien’s shorter clips of surfing hectic wedges and surfing waterfalls (yep you heard right).
 We’re putting together a little list of our favourites… keep your eyes peeled.

-Get hyped for the future: plan your next surf trip
+Get hyped for the future: plan your next surf trip or lesson

 This one is hit and miss, it might make you miss the ocean even more, but it could also enable you to plan a more-epic-than-usual surf trip with allthe free time on your hands that youmight not usually have.
 Some things you might want to consider and do your research on include